redwrasse/convstacks/README.md

 ### Docs

 Docs are built with [Sphinx](https://www.sphinx-doc.org/en/master/).
 For the time being please build docs locally, following this [script](./update_docs).
-Some of the documentation is copied into this readme.
+Some of the documentation has been copied into this readme.

 ### Datasets